hellstorm-software/Kult-Rising/readme.md

 4.12.24
 - addeda a separate actor for the ship (clicker game) so that it dynamically follows the camera rather than instantly moving with it
 - added hitmarker sound effect on successful attack
+- fixed first person camera so animations are visible

 Fixes<br>
 - <i>fixed a bug that caused hitmarker sound to be played when an attack landed on the player</i>